kleinjoshuaa/Split-SFDX-Demo/README.md

 Then, clicking Preview at the top left of the Developer Console will show the final result of the Split treatment.

 ![image](https://user-images.githubusercontent.com/1207274/226907521-50223340-fb7c-4ccb-9a34-e03fdbf8a0a9.png)

+## Using in APEX

+Split itself does not have an APEX SDK.
+However you do have a way to get feature flags into APEX code.
+Using the capabilites of APEX to make [HTTP API Calls](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_callouts_http.htm) in concert with a [Split Evaluator](https://help.split.io/hc/en-us/articles/360020037072-Split-evaluator) will allow you to make HTTP requests and return the values of Split feature flags.